maciej-jonczyk/rnaseq-ps23/README.md

 *alternatywy.r* - just some links to web pages with potentially usefu information.

-## Analyses on simulated or test data
-The first trials of read-processing are given in *rnaseq_pipeline.sh*
+## Archival deprecated analyses
+Directory *deprecated*

 *prb.masigpro.r* - test of time-course analysis in maSigPro R package.

 *see.gen2plot.r* - modification of the see.genes function, used to prevent over-writing of plots in R (used from command-line)
 In the end this package will not be used as it don't allow to compare multiple groups and the contact with developers is poor.

+## Analyses on simulated or test data
+Directory *test-simulated-data*

+The first trials of read-processing are given in *rnaseq_pipeline.sh*

 *deseq-analysis.r* - test of differential gene expression analysis in DESeq2 package in R. Two versions, two replications and three replications